GothenburgBitFactory/tw.org/content/docs/terminology.md

 Most commands accept filters.
 See [Filters](../filter/) for a more complete discussion.

-## gc
+## rebuilding

-Taskwarrior performs a Garbage Collect (gc) operation whenever it is necessary.
+Taskwarrior performs a "rebuild" operation whenever it is necessary.
-Tasks that are deleted and completed are moved from the`pending.data` file to the `completed.data` file.
+Tasks that are deleted and completed are moved out of the "working set."
-This process keeps the`pending.data` file compact and fast to read, and keeps the ID numbers as low as possible.
+This process keeps the working set compact and fast to read, and keeps the ID numbers as low as possible.

-Although gc can be disabled, to keep the ID numbers static, [this is considered a bad idea](../ids/).
+Although rebuilding can be disabled, to keep the ID numbers static, [this is considered a bad idea](../ids/).

 ## hooks